lucper/functional-programming-python/README.md

-# functional-programming-python
-Exercises on Functional Programming in Python
+# Functional Programming in Python